davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 ## Build

-### Setup
+### Build pipeline
 Although PatternLab can compile scss, we elected to only use PatternLab for its styleguide generation capabilities, as we want to keep control of all production code generation.
 We started off with a minimal build pipeline, originally in Grunt, but quickly switching to Gulp, knowing that we could add to it when we needed to.
-Initially  it was for linting and compiling scss, and moving other asset files where they needed to be for the PatterLab server to display them correctly.
-Later when we came to build the patterns' behaviours, we added JavaScript linting and transpiling, test running etc.
+Initially it was only for linting and compiling scss, and moving asset files where they needed to be for the PatterLab server to display them correctly.
+Later, when we came to build the patterns' behaviours, we added JavaScript linting and transpiling, test running etc.

+### SCSS
+We agreed a few simple rules with the aim of keeping the CSS maintainable in the longer term:

+- Use Harry Robert's flavour of BEM (Block, Element, Modifier) for CSS class naming.
+This works well with a pattern-based approach, as the root of each pattern can define a BEM block.
+Coupled with our decision to have one scss file per pattern, this namespacing kept the separation of the styles for individial patterns nice and clean.
+- keep selector specificity as low as possible, with a maximum selector nesting of 3 (not including pseudo elements).
+As selectors only need to start from the root of a pattern (or deeper), this seemed a pragmatic maximum.
+We agreed that we'd increase it if we really, _really_ needed to, but up to now we haven't had to.
+- don't use `&` as partial completion for a class name, as it makes searching/refactoring across a code base more error-prone.
+- avoid `@extends` due to side effects, and unpredicable edge cases, use `@mixin`s instead.
+- one scss file per pattern

+#### Architecture
+The patterns we're building are defined by the design system devised by the designer.

+With an eye on the potential performance increases available with HTTP/2, we ensured that we could generate an individual css file for each pattern scss file.

 ### Patterns
 Now we have a bunch of patterns to build, principles and aims to, err, aim for... we have a process to follow, and a build pipeline to use.
 Time to build some patterns.

 Each pattern comprises:

-- 1 mustache file (first pass)
+- Exactly 1 `.mustache` file
-- 1 scss file (first pass)
+- Exactly 1 `.scss` file
+- 1 or more `.json` files, one per pattern variant
-- 0 or 1 JavaScript file (second pass)
+- 0 or 1 `.js` file (built in the second pass)

+#### json files and pattern variants
+PatternLab has the concept of pattern variants which chimes well with our identification of pattern variants in the pattern identification and naming exercise.
+A pattern with variants has one mustache file, with an example of each variant described by an individual json data file for that variant.
+[TODO: Example].